artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 # React Native

-React was built for the web - but some-one realised that they could de-couple the React component tree from the HTML output, and instead that could be a tree of UIView's.
+React was built for the web - but some-one realised that they could de-couple the React component tree from the HTML output, and instead that could be a tree of `UIView`'s.

 That is the core idea of React Native.
 Bridge the React component tree to native primitives.
 React Native runs on a lot of platforms:

--   Officially: iOS, Android, tvOS, VR
+-   Officially: iOS, Android, tvOS & VR.
--   Unofficially: macOS, Windows, Ubuntu
+-   Unofficially: macOS, Windows & Ubuntu.

 Each of these platforms will have their own way of showing some text e.g.